blasty/ida-mcp-server/README.md

 # IDA MCP Server

 > [!NOTE]
-> The idalib mode is under development, and it will not require installing the IDA plugin or opening IDA (idalib is available from IDA Pro 9.0+).
+> The idalib mode is under development, and it will not require installing the IDA plugin or running IDA (idalib is available from IDA Pro 9.0+).

 ## Overview